saturdaymp/XPlugins.Notifications/README.md

 ```

 ### iOS
-In iOS override the RecievedLocalNotification method in the AppDelete class:
+In iOS override the ReceivedLocalNotification method in the AppDelete class:

 ```C#
 public class AppDelegate : FormsApplicationDelegate